niemopen/niem-naming-design-rules/ndr6-outline.md

 ## 4.2 Namespace class

-A namespace object represents a namespace in a model.
+A Namespace object represents a namespace in a model.
 For example, the namespace with the URI `https://docs.oasis-open.org/niemopen/ns/model/niem-core/6.0/` is a namespace in the NIEM 6.0 model.

 <center>
   <figure class="image">